 My Child is Gay: How Parents React When They Hear the News: My Child is Gay is fift parents sharing how they coped and in some cases did not cope with news that their son or daughter is gay.
 Parents discuss how they felt when they first found out, what they found helpful, who they could talk to, and how they feel today.

-Straight Parents, Gay Children: Inspiring Families to Live Honestly and With Greater Understanding: Bernstein, father of a lesbian daughter, writes of parents' pain and confusion when they learn their children are gay.
+Straight Parents, Gay Children: Keeping Families Together: Bernstein, father of a lesbian daughter, writes of parents' pain and confusion when they learn their children are gay.
 He realistically describes the initial feelings of grief and disgust almost universal among such parents, who, after all, have always considered homosexuality to be wrong and alien.
 In specific chapters, he also addresses the experiences of growing up gay in a straight world, the movement toward gay rights, the fight by accepting parents for tolerance for their children, celebrities with gay children, and myths about homosexuality, and he offers a survival guide for parents who have just learned they have a gay child.
 Especially valuable is the chapter "Parents Speak Out," which tells the personal stories of families who are incorporating gay children into their familial identity.

 << Return to Reading Material Page